About Vision SoHo

 London is in the midst of an affordable housing crisis.
 With over 7,000 households on the City’s subsidized housing waitlist, declining vacancy rates, and rapidly rising home costs, finding a safe and affordable home has become increasingly difficult for many.

 Convened by London Community Foundation, the Vision SoHo Alliance brings together six experienced non-profit housing developers to address this pressing issue by building a mix of housing options on the old Victoria Hospital Lands in the SoHo neighborhood.
 Building more than 690 units, with about 55% being affordable, the mixed-income development aims to foster a strong, safe, and accessible community, create a sense of belonging, and celebrate the rich history and heritage of SoHo.
 Construction got underway at the Vision SoHo development site in the fall of 2023, with each non-profit developer leading the construction for their individual projects.
-All buildings are expected to be completed by the fall of 2027, with proper funding streams available to the non-profit development partners.
+All buildings are expected to be completed by Spring 2028.

 Mixed-Income Model